CKalitin/ckalitin.github.io/_posts/2025-06-02-impulse-master-plan.md

  - Usage factor (What percentage of time the appliance is on)
  - Charge time (In between uses, will you be able to charge it fully?)

 We'll assume the appliance operates at a nominal power until it is fully discharged and that it charges at a power of 1 kW whenever it is not in use.
-We'll also assume that the battery is sized for a continuous usage of the nominal power for the duration of the usage factor (eg. 3 kW for 30 minutes for the stove means 1.5kWh).
+We'll also assume that the battery is sized for continuous usage of the nominal power for the duration of the usage factor (eg. 3 kW for 30 minutes for the stove means 1.5 kWh).

 If we see that given the expected usage factor we cannot fully charge the appliance in between uses, it is not suitable for the Impulse battery strategy from a consumer perspective.